-- (a) In the event that a motion has not already been filed by the criminal defendant or other party, the prosecuting attorney and department member shall be notified of the potential presence of Brady material in the member's personnel file. - (b) If the data is classified as public data, a copy of it shall be provided to the prosecuting attorney.
-In the case of non-public data, the prosecuting attorney should then be requested to file a motion in order to initiate an in camera review by the court. - 1.
-If no motion is filed, the supervisor should work with counsel to determine whether the records should be disclosed to the prosecutor. - (c) The Custodian of Records shall accompany all relevant personnel files during any in camera inspection to address any issues or questions raised by the court. - (d) If the court determines that there is relevant Brady material contained in the files, only that data ordered released will be copied and released to the parties filing the motion. - Prior to the release of any materials pursuant to this process, the Custodian of Records should request a protective order from the court limiting the use and further dissemination of such materials to the involved case and requiring the return of all copies upon completion of the case. - (e) If a court has determined that relevant Brady information is contained in the member's file in any case, the prosecutor should be notified of that fact in all future cases involving that member.
+- (a) In the event that a motion has not already been filed by the criminal defendant or other party, the prosecuting attorney and department member shall be notified of the potential presence of Brady material in the member's personnel file. - (b) The prosecuting attorney or County Attorney should then be requested to file a motion in order to initiate an in-camera review by the court. - 1.
+If no motion is filed, the Custodian of Records should work with the appropriate counsel to determine whether the records should be disclosed to the prosecutor. - (c) The Custodian of Records shall accompany all relevant personnel files during any incamera inspection to address any issues or questions raised by the court. - If the court determines that there is relevant Brady material contained in the files, only (d) that data ordered released will be copied and released to the parties filing the motion. - Prior to the release of any materials pursuant to this process, the Custodian of Records should request a protective order from the court limiting the use and further dissemination of such materials to the involved case and requiring the return of all copies upon completion of the case. - If a court has determined that relevant Brady information is contained in the member's (e) file in any case, the prosecutor should be notified of that fact in all future cases involving that member.